Charx19/CY_Truck/README.md

   - d<1/2>: to filter by the number of trips made per the top 10 drivers or the total distance per the top 10 drivers
   - L: The total distance per driver ID
   - T: The top 10 most traveled cities
-  - S: The minimal, maximal, et average distance per trip
+  - S: The minimal, maximal, and average distance per trip

 Each of these options will send back a histogram (d1,d2, L, and T ) and S will send a graph